CMU-A Welcomes Fulbright Distinguished Chair in Applied Public Policy Dr Allison Macfarlane1st February 2018

 For successful completion, you must complete the requisite coursework and achieve a cumulative quality point average (QPA) of at least 3.0.

-The program requires a total of 168 units: 132 units of core courses, 36 units of elective courses and 400 hours (approx. 10-12 week) internship.
+The program requires a total of 168 units: 138 units of core courses, 30 units of elective courses and 400 hours (approximately 10 - 12 weeks) internship.
 The combination of core courses and electives options to suit your career objectives, with real industry experiences through the Information Systems Project and Internship, will put you at a distinct advantage over other graduates.

 Full-time students complete the program over five study periods (21 months).